crypticCaroline/puppyplaymates/README.md

 Data Input - In the app.py the session user is compared with the username to see if that user can make changes.
 Most functions will find the details of the document to update using the session user’s cookie.
 This means even if the user manages to pass the front end security, they will only end up updating their own document.
 There are a couple of exceptions for example, delete/edit comments, delete images and delete profile.
-This checks to see if the user is an author of the post or admin which can remove if necessary.
+This checks to see if the user is an author of the post or if the session user is admin (which can remove if necessary)

 ***